-When you are young, your natural lens is soft and flexible.
+When you are young, your eye’s natural lens is soft and flexible.
 This flexibility is what allows your lens to change shape when you attempt to “zoom in” with your vision to see objects up-close.
-As you age, the natural lens of your eye loses its flexibility making it difficult to read at a close range or focus on objects that are very near to you.
-This condition is called presbyopia and affects everyone, usually starting in your early-to-mid 40’s.
-Because of this blurred vision for close-up tasks, many people begin holding objects farther away or may turn to reading glasses.
+As you age, the natural lens of your eye loses its flexibility, making it difficult to read at a close range or focus on objects that are very near to you.
+This condition is called presbyopia and affects everyone, with symptoms usually arising in the early-to-mid 40’s.
+Because of this blurred vision that results when attempting close-up tasks, many people begin holding objects farther away or may turn to reading glasses.

 It is possible to have presbyopia in combination with nearsightedness, farsightedness, or astigmatism.
 Unfortunately, no medication or exercise has been found to reverse presbyopia.
 It is likely that you will see some change to your prescription between the ages of 40 and 60 as your lens continues to lose its flexibility.
-Fortunately, there are several different options available ranging from eyeglasses or contacts to surgical options.
+Fortunately, there are several different treatment options available that range from corrective eyewear to surgical options.

 As a progressive vision condition, the symptoms of presbyopia may be subtle at first and gradually worsen over time.
 Initially, you may have trouble reading a menu or text message up close.
 As presbyopia progresses without treatment, bifocals or trifocals may become necessary.
 Symptoms of this condition may include:

 - Blurred vision and difficulty seeing objects up close

 - The need to hold objects at arm’s length in order to see them clearly

 - Headaches as a result of reading or looking at a computer screen